Rhythm Pattern Clip Cards are fun rhythm activities for elementary music. Learn how to use them as assessments and get your FREE classroom set.

 Don’t be predictable in the patterns you choose.
 Repeat a pattern once or twice to motivate students to listen closely and not simply guess.

-Scaffold Learning to Create Successful Rhythm Reading Experiences
+Scaffold Learning for Successful Rhythm Reading

 As students become more proficient drop out the rhythm syllables and play or sing the pattern on a neutral syllable.